jdubois/jdubois-langchain4j-demo/README.md

 - __Image Model__: Microsoft Foundry with dalle-3
 - __Embedding model__: Microsoft Foundry with text-embedding-ada
 - __Embedding store__: Azure AI Search

-It is enabled by using the `azure` Spring Boot profile.
-One way to do this is to set `spring.profiles.active=azure` in the `src/main/resources/application.properties` file.

 To provision the Azure resources, you need to run the `src/main/script/deploy-microsoft-foundry-models.sh` script.
 It will create the following resources: